Andir16/powershell-helper-scripts/CONTRIBUTING.md

 ## Thank You!

-Thank you for contributing to PowerShell-UtilityKit.
+Thank you for contributing to powershel helper scripts.
 Your time and effort are greatly appreciated by the community!